kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/network_pruning.md

-As pointed out by the authors, in some rare cases such as two-layer xor, both Magnitude method and Optimal Brain Damage might delete an incorrect weight, and this mistake could not be overcome by further network training, so that they could never learn that function correctly (i.e., achieve zero error).
+As pointed out by the authors, in some rare cases such as two-layer xor, both Magnitude method and Optimal Brain Damage might delete an incorrect weight, and this mistake could not be overcome by further network training, so that they could never learn that function correctly (i.e. achieve zero error).

 <center>
     <img src="{{ "images/20191112-1.png" }}" alt="OBS outperformed others"/>